 The travel insurance policies you can buy aren’t all equal when it comes to what they cover and to what levels of cover they offer.
 So, as well as comparing the prices of the travel insurance you’re looking to buy, you should also make a comparison between the things that are covered and levels of cover on offer.

 Possibly the most important coverage to get right is your medical expenses cover.
-This will cover you for your emergency medical bills, emergency dental treatment and usually repatriation up to a certain amount depending on your policy.
-Getting medical treatment abroad can be costly, so you don’t want to end up with a big bill if you’re taken ill or suffer an injury while on holiday.

-If you’re travelling in Europe, experts recommend you take out at least £1 million of cover, while if you are travelling outside Europe, at least £2 million.
-We offer a minimum of £5 million, so you know you’ll be covered.

-No. 3: The travel insurance policies you can buy aren’t all equal when it comes to what they cover and to what levels of cover they offer.
-So, as well as comparing the prices of the travel insurance you’re looking to buy, you should also make a comparison between the things that are covered and levels of cover on offer.

-Possibly the most important coverage to get right is your medical expenses cover.
-This will cover you for your emergency medical bills, emergency dental treatment and usually repatriation up to a certain amount depending on your policy.
+This should ideally cover you for emergency medical bills, emergency dental treatment and usually repatriation up to a certain amount depending on your policy.
 Getting medical treatment abroad can be costly, so you don’t want to end up with a big bill if you’re taken ill or suffer an injury while on holiday.

 If you’re travelling in Europe, experts recommend you take out at least £1 million of cover, while if you are travelling outside Europe, at least £2 million.
 We offer a minimum of £5 million, so you know you’ll be covered.